Former wrestlers sue Ohio State University, saying school ignored abuse by Dr. Strauss

 Geiger and Hellickson did not immediately respond to requests for comment.

-The lawsuit asks for unspecified damages as well as an injunctive order that the university adopt a program to protect future student athletes.
+The lawsuits ask for unspecified damages, and the first one also asks for an injunctive order that the university adopt a program to protect future student athletes.

-The lawsuit claims that as a result of Ohio State's alleged failure to properly investigate the complaints, the four John Does — one who was allegedly just 14 years old when the abuse began — have suffered physically and mentally, including "shock, emotional distress, physical manifestations of emotional distress," which have impeded the performance of "daily activities and obtaining the full enjoyment of life."
+The first lawsuit claims that as a result of Ohio State's alleged failure to properly investigate the complaints, the four John Does — one who was allegedly just 14 years old when the abuse began — have suffered physically and mentally, including "shock, emotional distress, physical manifestations of emotional distress," which have impeded the performance of "daily activities and obtaining the full enjoyment of life."
+The lawsuit on behalf of the fifth John Doe makes similar claims.

 Strauss's family previously released a statement saying they were "shocked and saddened" by the allegations.

-Rep. Jim Jordan, R-Ohio, a former assistant wrestling coach at Ohio State, is not mentioned in the complaint, although it cites news reports discussing allegations against him.
+Rep. Jim Jordan, R-Ohio, a former assistant wrestling coach at Ohio State, is not mentioned in the first complaint, although it cites news reports discussing allegations against him.
+Jordan is mentioned in the second complaint, which cites NBC News to detail accusations from former wrestlers that Jordan, according to the complaint, "was also aware of Strauss’ abuse but that he also concealed it."

 Jordan was accused by six former wrestlers who spoke to NBC News of turning a blind eye to the abuse by Strauss.
 One former wrestler, Dunyasha Yetts, said he had reported the abuse directly to Jordan, an account corroborated by a second wrestler, Shawn Dailey.
+Yetts' account is cited in the lawsuit.
 All the other wrestlers who spoke to NBC News said they believed Jordan must have known of the abuse because Strauss's inappropriate behavior was regularly discussed in the locker room.

+The lawsuit that mentions Jordan does not name him as a defendant; it names Ohio State University and leaves open the possibility of naming additional entities or people once more is known about their roles in the alleged abuse.

 A spokesman on Tuesday reiterated Jordan's repeated denials that he knew about any abuse, and some former coaches and wrestlers, including two who spoke to NBC News, have said they believed he did not know about it.

-Steve Estey, one of the four attorneys for the former athletes who are suing, said he expected Jordan to be called as a witness.
+Steve Estey, one of the four attorneys representing the first four John Does, said he expected Jordan to be called as a witness in that case.
 Estey called denials from Jordan and others "frustrating" for his clients.

 "Just like with the #MeToo movement, there is strength in numbers," Estey said.
 "The more people who come forward and support our clients with their own stories, the more credibility they'll get.
 But the truth will come out."